Probing the collective excitations of excitonic insulators in an optical cavity: collective hybrid modes

 {\it Trivial insulator}-- Next, we consider a regime of parameters where the electronic system is a trivial insulator.
-For that, we use \(V/J=4\), \(D/J=5\) and \(t_{sp}/J=0.5\), where \(\phi=0\), and hence no exciton condensation.
-The results of coupling to cavity photon modes are shown in Fig.~\eqref{fig:Dpt}(d,e,f).
+For that, we use \(V/J=2.5\), \(D/J=2\) and \(J_{sp}/J=0.5\), where \(\phi=0\), and hence no exciton condensation.
+The results of coupling to cavity photon modes are shown in Fig.~\ref{fig:Dpt}(d,e,f).
 As seen here, the cavity mode remains intact and there in no hybridization due to the absence of electronic excitations within the insulator gap.
 Even by increasing the coupling, the photon mode remains unchanged as if there is no insulator medium around.
-The spectrum is clearly distinct from the excitonic insulator presented in Figs. \eqref{fig:Dpt}(a,b,c).
+The spectrum is clearly distinct from the excitonic insulator presented in Figs. \ref{fig:Dpt}(a,b,c).

-{\it Topological insulator}-- As shown in Ref.\cite{khatibi2020excitonic}, the one-dimensional s-p chain allows for a topological insulator phase in a wide range of parameters.
-For our purposes we set the parameters as \(V/J=1\), \(D/J=0.5\) and \(t_{sp}/J=0.5\), for which the excitonic order parameter \(\phi=0\).
-Nevertheless, the winding number is $W=1$ and hence the model in topologically nontrivial.
-Upon the coupling to the cavity modes, the dispersion of photon mode is shown in Fig.~\eqref{fig:Dpt}(g,h,i).
-At small \(g\), the photon mode remains unchanged.
-By increasing \(g\), however, the intensity of mode gets broadened and moves to lower energy.
+{\it Topological insulator}-- As shown in Ref.\cite{khatibi2020excitonic} and schematically in Fig. \ref{fig:phasediagram}, the one-dimensional s-p chain allows for a topological insulator phase in a wide range of parameters.
+For our purposes we set the parameters as \(V/J=1\), \(D/J=1.1\) and \(J_{sp}/J=0.5\), for which the excitonic order parameter \(\phi=0\).
+Nevertheless, the winding number is $\nu=1$ and hence the model in topologically nontrivial.
+Upon coupling to the cavity modes, the dispersion of photon mode is shown in Fig.~\ref{fig:Dpt}(g,h,i).
+At small \(g<0.1\), the photon mode remains unchanged.
+As \(g\) increases, the entire dispersion shifts to lower energy, and at a critical coupling \(g_c\approx0.1\), the photon energy at \(q=0\) softens to zero.
+Beyond \(g_c\), the photon mode softens to zero energy at a finite momentum \(q_c\).
 Again, since the ground state is free of any excitonic condensation, no hybridization is observed.

-From the above observations, we conclude that the presence of an excitonic insulator, as opposed to trivial and topological insulators, has significant effects on the cavity photon mode, which is inferred from the photon self-energy \(\Pi(q,\omega)\).
+From the above observations, we conclude that the presence of an excitonic insulator with excitonic condensate -- as opposed to trivial and topological insulators -- has significant effects on the cavity photon mode, which is inferred from the photon self-energy \(\Pi(q,\omega)\).